 As community activists we have been unable to get any response from the City of Seattle on the needs of the business district along 35th Ave NE in Wedgwood.
 The ravaging of business blocks continues, as, just like 8044 35th Ave NE, other commercial buildings are being torn down to be replaced by townhouses.

 The next commercial building to be destroyed will be Wong’s Kitchen & Bar at 9400 35th Ave NE.
 It is to be be torn down and replaced by another townhouse cluster.
-In the midst of the coronavirus crisis, Wong’s had to finally close on March 18, 2020 instead of staying open until redevelopment plans go forward.
+In the midst of the coronavirus crisis, Wong’s chose to close on March 18, 2020 instead of staying open until redevelopment plans go forward.

 The grass-roots initiative to preserve and improve the business district of Wedgwood has had no response from the City of Seattle, despite the fact that the project was paid for with City of Seattle grant funding.
 We wait to see if a new wave of Wedgwood activists will take up the challenge again in coming years.
 The same issues are still waiting to be addressed, as commercial buildings in Wedgwood age and may be replaced.